SmithsonianWorkshops/eDNA_Metabarcoding_Workshop_LAB_2025/README.md

 ## DADA2

-Here we use DADA2 to quality-filter and quality-trim reads, estimate error rates and denoise reads, merge paired reads, and remove chimeric sequences.
+[DADA2](https://github.com/benjjneb/dada2) is a program outputs sample-specific sequence (ASV) count data from Illumina amplicon raw reads.
+We use Dada2 to quality-filter and quality-trim reads, estimate error rates and denoise reads, merge paired reads, and remove chimeric sequences.
 This section ends with a sequence-table, which is a table containing columns of ASV's (Amplicon Sequence Variants), rows of samples, and cell values equal "# of reads", a feature-table (rows of ASVs and columns of samples - same as the output of Qiime2) a fasta file containing all ASVs, and a file associating ASVs with their unique md5 hash.
 Open [4_Data2.R](Rstudio_files/4_Dada2.R) and follow the directions.

 ## Visualize Results